milton-alvarenga/exthtml/Readme.md

 # Goal

-Create an interactive HTML with support to basic programming logics on the HTML
+Create an interactive HTML with support to basic programming logics on the HTML.
+Sijmplify the project, Code less, do more.